pattersam/citypulse-etl/docs/report.md

 Doing this would allow more generalised exploration, visualised and analysis of the data.
 It would also open up opportunity to integrate events from other locations into the same model.

+### Other potential uses

+Analysing the consolidation of the various types of datasets hosted by CityPulse in larger volume and in real-time opens up a wide range of potential smart city use cases.
+For example:

+- Learning relationship between the datasets to predict the impact of them on one-another, e.g. how weather and events impact local traffic, parking availability and pollution
+- Supporting public transport operators to make more informed and proactive decisions about the required capacity of the public transport system
+- Informing citizens about upcoming events with integrated weather updates and travel recommendations
+- Providing citizens with real-time updates about traffic and pollution to inform their transit decisions
+- Analysis to support scheduling events across city buildings in a way that minimises the impact on traffic and pollution

 ### Recommended improvements / future work

 In addition to the potential improvements discussed above, the following work could also be conducted to improve the tool.